lakindu-banneheka/rent-mate-frontend/README.md

-Here's a more polished and professional version of your `README.md` file:

----

 # Authentication with Auth0

 This project demonstrates a seamless authentication flow using **Auth0**, including role-based access control for users such as **Admin** and **Lender**.
 Follow the steps below to configure and run the application successfully.